nthmost/python-secureconfig/README.rst

 Also, if your python program does not complete gracefully, garbage collection may not run completely or at all, so SecureString memory will not be wiped.
-If you want to insert gc.collect() statements to
+If you want to insert gc.collect() statements to proactively scrape these strings, that is an option, but there can be performance drawbacks to aggressively running garbage collection operations.

 Finally, different python interpreters handle memory differently, and SecureConfig hasn't yet been tested on more than just the standard python interpreter and the